Reading Time: 10 minutes

 If your company sets up a subsidiary in a new country, it will often need to incorporate as a specific type of business and follow the applicable rules.
 For instance, many companies incorporate as limited liability companies.
 This option presents a traditional, broadly familiar structure, especially for an agency hiring international employees for the U.S. or countries that use similar business models.
 In this structure, the founders invest share capital, but keep their finances separate from the company’s financial structure.

 Other options might include incorporating as a small stock company, an entrepreneurial limited liability company, a branch office, or a joint venture.
 These options vary by country, so you will need to research the local options and choose the best fit for your business objectives.

 In most countries, your company must register with the appropriate authorities before it can begin doing business.
 For instance, in Peru, you need to register your company’s name with the Peruvian Public Registry and then obtain a Certificate of Registration.
 In Germany, you need to incorporate with a notary and then file registration paperwork with the trade register, the tax office, and any relevant local trade bodies.
-Other countries are likely to have similar requirements as well as unique stipulations — Spain, for instance, requires anti-money-laundering and anti-terrorism declarations along with the registration paperwork.
+Other countries are likely to have similar requirements and unique stipulations.
+Spain, for instance, requires anti-money laundering and anti-terrorism declarations along with the registration paperwork.

 To register a business, you will likely need to present official documents like these:

 - Certification of your company’s name from the public register

 - A written description of proposed company activities

 - Proof of capital payment in the required amount

 The list of requirements will vary by location, so your company should check with the relevant authorities in your new country to learn more about your registration obligations.

 One of the most common legal requirements for global hiring involves writing formal contracts.
 Many countries do not have at-will employment, so your business will likely need to familiarize itself with contract structures and requirements in the country in which you plan to expand.